TeoQR/Tech-Council/Reference/Data_Structures.md

 Documentation: [https://www.geeksforgeeks.org/pair-in-cpp-stl/]

 ## Maps
-Maps is a data structure which maps keys (any data type) to their respective values (also
+Maps is a data structure which maps keys (any data type) to their respective values (also any data type).
+Unlike arrays and